YuQiao0303/PointDreamer/Readme.md

 - 2024.06.27: A Colab demo is now avaliable!
 Test by opening 'PointDreamer_demo.ipynb' in Colab.

 ## Install
+We conduct our experiments on a single NVIDIA 3090 GPU (24G), on Ubuntu 20.04.2 operating system.
+It takes about 100s to reconstruct a sample on 3090.
+We adittionally test on an A100 GPU, which takes about 60s per-shape.

 We tested on torch2.1.0, cuda11.8.
 Other versions may also work.
 ```bash
 git clone https://github.com/YuQiao0303/PointDreamer.git